knishiura-lab/AjaxMutator/README.md

 AjaxMutator is software to conduct [Mutation Testing (or Analysis)](http://en.wikipedia.org/wiki/Mutation_testing) on JavaScript Web Applications.
-Current implementation support 10 mutation operators for programs written in JavaScript.
-This also support some syntax of jQuery library.

-Using AjaxMutator, you can confirm "fault-finding capability" (namely mutation score) of your Test cases.

-See /sample to check how to use AjaxMutator.
+See [/sample](https://github.com/knishiura-lab/AjaxMutator/tree/master/sample) to check how to use AjaxMutator.

+See [our GitHub page](http://knishiura-lab.github.io/AjaxMutator/) for more details.

+---

 This project uses following libraries: